by John Salt - Last Updated June 2024

 The 600ESP also remains to be one of the best ever set of electric mechanics for 50/600 size scale fuselages - especially FunKey fuselages.
 It also works extremely very well for "Stretch Scale Builds", ie. fitting a longer 700 size boom on it for 60/700 size scale builds.
 Because they use torque tube tail drives, customizing the boom length is fairly simple.

-There are two main reasons why the 600ESP works so well in scale applications.
+There are three primary reasons why the 600ESP works so well in scale applications.

 The 600ESP along with most of Align's larger helicopters from this time era uses an elevator A-arm which doubles as the anti-rototation device for the lower half of the swashplate.
 This helps a great deal at keeping the scale doghouse appearance intact.